fgardavaud/RAVI_screw/README.md

 In our Radiology interventional room, to evaluate the feasibility, safety and outcomes of percutaneous screw fixation of coxal bone metastases in case of steep angulation using cone-beam computed tomography (CBCT) navigation software (NS)

 To do that, script allows to get details of scan times and dose at different angulations during an interventionnal procedure.
-Publication is currently under submitting process.
-The link to access to the paper will be set as soon as possible.
+Publication is avalaible at this [link](https://pubmed.ncbi.nlm.nih.gov/35033489/).

 Project lead by Pr.
 François Cornelis, CHU Tenon, APHP, France.